 - Limited list of add-ons

-Why we chose this company: First American Home Warranty offers a very comprehensive basic plan, low service fees and affordable monthly payments.
+Why we chose this company: First American Home Warranty offers a comprehensive basic plan that covers more appliances than most.

 With First American Home Warranty’s Basic Plan, you get comprehensive coverage for 10 costly-to-repair appliances for about $33 a month.